simone2235/photos/README.md

 ENG

-Create a .env file inside the BACKEND folder with the following details:
+Create a .env file inside the BACKEND folder with the following details: ( only .env )

 DB_HOST=127.0.0.1 (localhost)